 Whitebox offers most of the standard specialty services that we look for in a fulfillment provider, such as assembly/kitting, international shipping, and Amazon SFP eligibility.
 However, it lacks climate control and can’t provide local fulfillment in any foreign markets, which cost it points in our evaluation.

 Whitebox stands out against the competition in its special services that go beyond fulfillment.
 The company offers comprehensive solutions to manage other aspects of your business—creating a hands-off, turnkey platform.

 Here’s a rundown of Whitebox’s specialty services:

-Whitebox is staffed with a wide array of ecommerce professionals who tackle listing creation (including product photography, description copywriting, profitability studies, and SEO), customer service, and marketing on your behalf.
+Whitebox employs a team of experienced ecommerce professionals who tackle listing creation (including product photography, description copywriting, profitability studies, and SEO), customer service, and marketing on your behalf.
 Combined with its order fulfillment services, these features provide a full-service solution.

 For Amazon sellers, Whitebox can use its own Amazon seller account to sell and fulfill goods on your behalf.
 This is illustrated in the Whitebox client listing below, showing an item “sold by” Whitebox Inc. and Fulfilled by Amazon.

 When partnering with Whitebox for your Amazon sales, the company will manage FBA for you, including prepping inventory and dealing with Seller Support.

 You’ll also get the platform benefits of selling on Whitebox’s Amazon account, which maintains 98% lifetime positive feedback from over 26,000 ratings.
 These stats can dramatically boost your products’ visibility in searches and help you win the Featured Offer Buy Box.